Counselling is an opportunity to receive extra support and gain more understanding so students can make the most of their learning experiences.

 Individual support can be provided regarding any issue to assist the continued development of a student’s social, emotional and academic learning.
 Support is also available for parents in relation to their daughter enrolled at the School.

-Students or parents can contact the School Counsellor directly during term time.
+Students or parents can contact the School Psychologist directly during term time.
 For students from Early Learning to Year 6, parental consent is sought prior to commencement of counselling and regular feedback is provided.
 For students in Years 7 to 12, counselling sessions are confidential unless approval has been gained from the young person to share information, there is a legal subpoena, or if there is a concern regarding potential harm or a need to meet mandatory reporting obligations.